kareem-ghazi/jUtilities/com/kimo/quizmaker/README.md

 # QuizMaker #

-Create quizzes and play them
+Create quizzes and play them.

 ## What is this? ##